 This release includes the following new features:

 The Folders Migration utility migrates folder content and structure from Contribution Folders (supported by the Folders_g component) to Folders (supported by the FrameworkFolders component).
-This utility is available when the tables associated with Contribution Folders are present in the database schema.
 For details, see Section 8.12.

 Support for Sun Storage Archive Manager (SAM-QFS), a hierarchical file storage system that runs on the Sun Solaris operating system.
 For details, see Section 4.3.6.